TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

 end
 ~~~

 Not much of a change, but this time we increase `current_number` by 2.
-How does this affect our algorithm runtime.
+How does this affect our algorithm runtime?
 Well for an input of `n` the number of steps is approximately half as we iterate by 2 each time.
-This is an algorithm of `O(N/2)` but as I've mentioned earlier, Big O doesn't concern itself with constants because they aren't relative to how an algorithm scales as the input changes and it wouldn't be fun or easy to have to compare an algorithm of `O(N/2 + 5 N)` against `O(N + 5 / 2N)`.
+This is an algorithm of `O(N/2)` but as mentioned earlier, Big O doesn't concern itself with constants because they aren't relative to how an algorithm scales as the input changes and it wouldn't be fun or easy to have to compare an algorithm of `O(N/2 + 5 N)` against `O(N + 5 / 2N)`.
 Therefore the Big O efficiency of both algorithms is `O(N)`.
 They scale at the same rate as the input grows.

 Therefore you also need to ensure the code you write is as efficient as it can be within its time complexity.